 National Weather Service meteorologist Mark Fuchs recently stated that the Missouri Basin can expect a wetter-than-normal winter.
 In addition, the soils in the Upper Midwest and Northern Plains are either saturated or nearing saturation.
-Fuchs fears that once those soils freeze solid, all the moisture presently lying atop the land, stored beneath it, or yet to accumulate on it, will lie in wait till the spring thaw.
-And if that thaw comes in a hurry, like it did this past March, then the Missouri is likely to bound out of its banks again, with potentially catastrophic consequences for those living in the valley south of Sioux City.
+Fuchs fears that all the moisture presently lying atop the land, stored beneath it, and yet to accumulate on it, will lie in wait till the spring thaw.
+And if that thaw comes in a hurry, like it did in March 2019, then the Missouri will leap out of its banks again, with potentially catastrophic consequences for those living in the valley south of Sioux City.

-Officials at the Corps of Engineers have said that they are aware of the long-term forecast, and the potential for flooding in 2020, and that they are doing everything possible to avert another disaster in the months ahead.
+Officials at the Corps of Engineers have said that they are aware of the potential for flooding in 2020, and that they are doing everything possible to avert another disaster in the months ahead.

 But as everyone knows, actions speak louder than words; and the Corps’ actions along the Missouri indicate that it hasn’t taken the flood threat seriously.

 Yet, the river south of Sioux City remains constricted by the Corps’ navigation channel, which means it cannot carry the extreme flows entering it.
-The Corps knows that the narrow channel is a problem.
-Brig.
-Gen. Peter Helmlinger, commander of the Corps’ Northwestern Division, the organization tasked with managing the Missouri, admitted as much back in August, 2019, when he said this about the Lower Missouri, “We have to increase the volume of water that can be carried safely down the river.”
+The Corps knows that the navigation channel is a problem.
+Brigadier General Peter Helmlinger, Commander of the Corps’ Northwestern Division, the organization tasked with managing the Missouri, admitted as much in August 2019 when he said that along the Lower Missouri, “We have to increase the volume of water that can be carried safely down the river.”

-Besides the flood-prone navigation channel, the Corps only sets aside about 16.3 million acre-feet of reservoir storage each year to store floodwaters, which is only 22.5% of the 72.4 million acre-feet of reservoir storage space that exists behind the big dams.
+In addition to the flood-prone navigation channel, the Corps only sets aside about 16.3 million acre-feet of reservoir storage space each year to hold back floodwaters, which is only about twenty-two percent of the 72.4 million acre-feet of reservoir storage space that exists behind the big dams.
 In both 2011 and 2019, that 16.3 million acre-feet of storage was not enough to keep high flows out of the river below Gavin’s Point Dam.

-Then there are the levees erected along both banks of the Lower Missouri.
-Those levees sit too close to the river.
-So, when high flows pour forth from Gavin’s Point Dam, the Missouri cannot spread out to lower the height of its flood crests; it can only go up, until it overtops the levees.
+The levees erected along both banks of the Lower Missouri also foster flooding.
+The levees sit too close to the river.
+Consequently, when high flows pour forth from Gavin’s Point Dam, the Lower Missouri cannot spread out to lower the height of its flood crests.
+Instead, the river can only go up, until it overtops the levees.

-Instead, the Corps repaired the flood-prone navigation channel, kept the amount of reservoir storage devoted to flood control at only 16.3 million-acre-feet, and rebuilt the levees close to the river – all at a cost of over a billion dollars.
-The Corps’ post-2011-flood work primed the river for another major flood.
+In the aftermath of the 2011 flood, the Corps repaired the flood-prone navigation channel, kept the amount of reservoir storage devoted to flood control at only 16.3 million-acre-feet, and rebuilt the levees close to the river – all at a cost of over a billion dollars.
+The Corps’ work primed the river for another major flood.
 That flood came in 2019.

-The Corps is responding to the 2019 deluge in the same way it did to the 2011 flood.
-It is spending over a billion dollars to again repair the navigation channel and rebuild the levees close to the river.
+You may find it hard to believe, but the Corps is responding to the 2019 deluge in the same way it did to the 2011 flood.
+It is spending over a billion dollars to repair the navigation channel and rebuild the lower valley’s levee system close to the river.
 It also plans on keeping the amount of reservoir storage devoted to flood control at a mere 16.3 million-acre-feet.
-Brig.
-Gen. Helmlinger, in a moment of candor, acknowledged that the Corps is restoring the Missouri River hydraulic system to its pre-flood status.
-So, the Corps, at this very moment, is priming the river for yet another major flood – one that could come as soon as next year.
+General Helmlinger, in a moment of candor, admitted that the Corps is rebuilding the exact same Missouri River hydraulic system that failed miserably in 2011 and 2019.
+What that means is that the Corps, at this very moment, is priming the river for yet another major flood – one that could come in a matter of weeks or months.

 And there is more….

-For far too long, the Corps has not taken the flood threat along the Missouri seriously.
+For too long, the Corps has not taken the flood threat along the Missouri seriously.
 And why should it?
-It has no incentive to change.
-After every flood, its officers and civilian employees receive hundreds of millions of dollars from America’s taxpayers to repair busted levees and a damaged navigation channel.
-A flooding Missouri has kept the Corps in business – Big Business.
+It has no incentive to actually address the problem.
+After every flood, its officers and civilian employees receive hundreds of millions of dollars from America’s taxpayers to repair the broken levee system and reconstruct the damaged navigation channel.
+The flooding Missouri has kept the Corps in business – Big Business.